TuinfeesT/TuinWolk/documentation.md

 ---------------------------
 In order to make TuinWolk act as a cloud service, each node in the cloud will have to automatically synchronize pushed changes to other nodes in the cloud.

 It is logical to use git hooks for this.
 When pushing between nodes, however, care needs to be taken that nodes will not keep pushing empty changesets in circles; updates need to be sent around somewhat intelligently.
 With an initial low amount of nodes, this could be accomplishes by having the receiver of a user's push be the one to update all other nodes.
 Should the system ever scale up, this is no longer feasible.
 If an elegant solution is not found initially, implementation of such a distribution algorithm could be postponed to a more troublesome time.
+One could, for instance, think of a spanning tree protocol in which each node is responsible for the pushes to a certain server.
+This, in combination with a heartbeat service and a redesign-tree-when-node-collapses protocol should be enough to guarantee uptime.

 Nodes in the system need to be aware of each other's presence in order to know where to push to.
 Use of a single master node that maintains this information is considered a bad idea; all nodes sharing knowledge of the complete network is more robust.
 Entering a new node into the system would then require a system administrator to point the new node to at least one other node in order to retrieve information on the other nodes, however.
 Use of some sort of round robin or dynamic DNS pointing to a preset hostname might ease the pain in most cases.